TDR (journal)

 From 2011 onwards, TDR's point of view was expanded by means of a consortium of editors: Tavia Nyong'o, Kimberly Jannarone, and Elise Morrison (Yale University), Rebecca Schneider (Brown University), William (Huizhu) Sun (Shanghai Theatre Academy), and Branislav Jakovljevic (Stanford University).
-From 2011 until 2017, Jill Dolan and Stacy Wolf (Princeton University) was a member of the TDR Consortium.
+From 2011 until 2017, Jill Dolan and Stacy Wolf (Princeton University) were members of the TDR Consortium.
 Within the Consortium, Schechner continues as editor-in-chief, Mariellen Sandford, continue as associate editor, and Sara Brady as managing editor.
-One issue a year is edited by a Consortium editor or editors.TDR is not peer-reviewed, a fact that has been somewhat controversial.
+One issue a year is edited by a Consortium editor or editors.

+TDR is not peer-reviewed, a fact that has been somewhat controversial.
 However, submissions to TDR are often sent by Schechner for evaluation to one or more of TDR's Contributing Editors, an international group of distinguished scholars and artists.
 In his article "TDR and Me," Schechner called the objectivity that is associated with the process of peer review "a chimera".
 Expanding on this, he explained: "The opinion of a group remains subjective.
 In the humanities, too often peer review leads to the publication of articles that support whatever notions are popular/stylish at the time".

 As of 2021, TDR is published by Cambridge University Press.